 Aldo Nason 1970s Torpedo Chandelier

-Materials: 6 hand blown Murano opaque/milky crystal glass “torpedoes”.
-Nickel-plated metal parts made of iron and brass.
+Materials: 6 long hand blown opal milky crystal Murano glass “torpedoes”.
+Nickel-plated and chromed metal parts made of iron and brass.
 Bakelite sockets.

 Rod Length: 100 cm / 39.37”